-Binge eating disorder (BED) is a challenging condition marked by frequent episodes of consuming large amounts of food in a short period, often accompanied by a sense of losing control.
+Binge eating is marked by frequent episodes of consuming large amounts of food in a short period, often accompanied by a sense of losing control.

-Unlike other eating disorders, such as bulimia, BED doesn’t involve behaviours like purging or excessive exercise.
-Instead, individuals with BED may struggle with feeling powerless to stop eating, even when they’re full.
+Unlike other eating problems, it doesn’t involve behaviours like purging or excessive exercise.
+Instead, people may struggle with feeling powerless to stop eating, even when they’re full.

-Recognising the signs early and seeking eating disorder treatment is crucial to managing BED and improving both physical and mental health.
+Recognising the signs early and seeking treatment is crucial to improving both physical and mental health.

 1. Frequent Episodes of Eating Large Amounts of Food